ukwa/ukwa-player/README.md

 More sophisticate versions could use pywb (as per [WAIL](https://github.com/N0taN3rd/wail)) and/or use a proxy that proxies requests against IA/Memento endpoints and uses the Wayback `id_` hack to return raw objects.

+Use this nice date picker to pick target date: https://chmln.github.io/flatpickr/getting-started/

+Add some kind of timeline of captures, a-la Wayback timeline.